‘Superman & Lois’: Sofia Hasmik Upped To Series Regular For Season 2

 EXCLUSIVE: Sofia Hasmik, who recurs as journalist Chrissy Beppo in the CW’s Superman & Lois, has been promoted to series regular for the upcoming second season.

 Hasmik’s Chrissy Beppo is a journalist at the Smallville Gazette who has a knack for saying the wrong thing at the wrong time.
-A go-getter with dreams of bigger and better things, a chance encounter with her idol changes her life trajectory.
+For the go-getter with dreams of bigger and better things, a chance encounter with her idol changes her life trajectory.

-The show is wrapping up the final episodes of its first season with the season finale set for August 10.
+The show is wrapping up the final episodes of its first season with its season finale set for August 10.

 Superman & Lois revolves around the world’s most famous Super Hero, The Man of Steel aka Clark Kent, played by Tyler Hoechlin, and comic books’ most famous journalist, Lois Lane, played by Elizabeth Tulloch, as they deal with all the stress, pressures and complexities that come with being working parents in today’s society.